iftikhar8/thesis/chapters/introduction/docs/introduction.md

 Let the fish go up and down, up and down.
 OVM.
 We know it happens.
 We know it can influence connectivity patterns?
 Why don't people implement these ideas?
 As a biologist thats my connundrum.
 Why the FUCK don't people do this?

+## THEORY of biological connectivity

+## APPLICATIONS of understanding larval connectivity (Chapter 4)